eoap/mastering-app-package/docs/containers/crop.md

 Create a container and run the `crop` step in the container image tagged and built in the previous step.

+### Lab

+This step has a dedicated lab available at /workspace/mastering-app-package/practice-labs/Containers/crop.ipynb

 ### Container

 Each step has its own recipe to build the container image.